mage-source/competitive-programming/README.md

 in college.
 As such, I am glad I finally have sufficient spare time to engage in this activity more intensely and consistently.

-Please look forward to more solutions as I continue working hard :D
+Please look forward to more solutions as I continue working hard.